jchen/site/content/_index.md

 {{< cowsay >}}

-Heya!
+Hey!
 I'm a student at Brown studying Math, Computer Science and Visual Arts.
 I love design, photography, data journalism, and occasionally a dash of formal methods.

 I grew up in Hong Kong and currently live in Shanghai and Providence, RI.
 My pronouns are *he/him/his*.